 they used the original Datsun

 240Z for inspiration.
-However GRID didn't think there
+However GRID didn't think there was enough

 Both the concept 240Z and the original car share an almost

 identical profile and the overall shape is almost a carbon